 I recommend a natural wood, for example, natural Beachwood.
 This particular one is collapsible for easy storage.

 All kitchens require a colander for straining pasta, veggies, and other foods.
 I remember I loved to wear this as a hat as I toddled around mom’s kitchen.
 I also would use it as a drum and bang it with a spoon as if I were in a parade.
 Aren’t you glad I was not your child?

 In the kitchen, however, it is useful to allow liquids to drain through while retaining the solids.
 I use it mostly for draining beans, rice, and canned tomatoes as well as the usual pasta.
 I have learned through experience that when purchasing a colander, be aware that the holes are big enough to drain quickly and efficiently.
-If you need a new colander, shop now.

 I recognize this device from my childhood.
 My mom had one.
 As a matter of fact, all of the kitchens in my family were equipped with a cheese grater.
 In our house, we grated Romano cheese.
 It is sturdy and easily stored.

 When your child is helping in the kitchen, this is a great task for a young person to perform.
 If you flip it around, the larger holes are good for grating carrots or potatoes.